15 Childhood mortality

 15-8 Do mortality rates remain the same?

 No. Mortality rates may also differ between different time periods.
 In most countries mortality rates have fallen over the past years.
-With the AIDS epidemic in Southern Africa, infants and under-5 mortality rates are rising.
+With the successful programmes to control the AIDS epidemic in southern Africa, infant and under-5 mortality rates are dropping.

 Therefore, mortality rates allow you to compare different groups of children, either in different places (districts, regions, provinces or countries) at the same time or in the same place at different times (months or years).